 The information which we collect and use will depend upon the reason for which it is collected.
 The following are the main reasons:

 - For compliance with a legal obligation we may have, including in the provision of legal services.
-In the course of acting for a client we are likely to collect personal information about individuals and third parties to enable us to provide legal services.
+In the course of acting, or considering acting, for a client we are likely to collect personal information about individuals and third parties to enable us to provide legal services.
 The type of personal information collected will vary from matter to matter.

-- Where it is necessary for the performance of a contract to which the individual is party or in order to take steps at the request of the individual prior to entering into a contract (for example in property conveyancing we may require personal information).
+- Where it is necessary for the performance of a contract to which an individual is party or otherwise involved, or in order to take steps at the request of an individual prior to entering into a contract (for example in property conveyancing we may require personal information).

-- Where an individual has given consent, for example to enable us to respond to comments, enquiries or requests made via our website or by email.
+- Where an individual has given consent, for example to enable us to consider or respond to comments, enquiries (including in respect of the provision of possible legal services, publications, or employment opportunities) or other requests made via our website or by email.

 - Where it is necessary for the purposes of Carter Newell’s legitimate interests, including for providing you with material regarding our services, providing publications about developments in areas of the law, and informing you of seminars or legal education events that may be of interest, verifying identity in respect of any payments being made or received (marketing activities).